Waltham Holy Cross Urban District: History

+Geography

+The district was bounded on the west by the River Lea and contained a large part of Epping Forest.
+The main settlement was the town of Waltham Abbey, with four outlying hamlets of Holyfield, Upshire, High Beech and Sewardstone.
+Following a county review order in 1934, an area of 58 acres with a population of 23 (in 1931) was transferred to Chingford Urban District.

+Government

+The district was governed by Waltham Holy Cross Local Board of Health from 1850 to 1894.
+Following the Local Government Act 1894, the board of health became Waltham Holy Cross Urban District Council.
+The urban district council was abolished in 1974.

 Coat of arms

 The urban district council was granted a coat of arms on 9 November 1956.
 The black engrailed cross and four gold cross crosslets on a silver ground come from the arms of Waltham Abbey and the lion's face is from the attributed arms of King Harold Godwinson.
 The crest above the arms featured a stag for Epping Forest.
 In the stag's mouth was a seaxe, or distinctive notched sword, from the arms of Essex County Council.
 A heraldic fountain on the stag's shoulder represented the King George V Reservoir.
 The colours of the torse wreath and mantling were red and white: the livery colours of both Essex County Council and the City of London Corporation, custodians of Epping Forest.
 The coat of arms of the urban district council were transferred to Waltham Abbey Town Council by Order in Council in 1974.